-V-Ray licensing requires the following components – a dongle (hardware USB lock), where the V-Ray licenses are stored, a dongle driver (WIBU-Key driver) and V-Ray license server software.
-V-Ray uses a floating license system that allows access to V-Ray licenses over a network.
+Our licensing requires the following components – a dongle (hardware USB lock), where the licenses are stored, a dongle driver (WIBU-Key driver) and the license server software.
+Our products use a floating license system that allows access to the licenses over a network.
 For additional information, please refer to: How to set up your license.

-You can find step-by-step instructions for your version of V-Ray on the License Setup page in the V-Ray online help.
+You can find step-by-step instructions on the License Setup page in the Chaos Group online help portal.

-No. The information on the dongle can be updated on your currently owned dongle when you upgrade or purchase additional licenses or versions of V-Ray.
+No. The information on the dongle can be updated on your existing dongle when you upgrade or purchase additional licenses or versions of our products.

-Note: If you purchase more than one V-Ray license, you can request more dongles to hold some or all of the other licenses.
+Note: If you purchase more than one license, you can request more dongles to hold some or all of your other licenses.

 In most cases, yes.

 Yes.
-V-Ray uses a floating license system which allows multiple users to use V-Ray from different machines.
-For example, any number of users can have V-Ray installed, but only one can use it at a time if there is only one V-Ray license available.
-You can place the V-Ray license server on any machine you like—workstation, server, laptop or anything else.
+V-Ray and Phoenix FD use a floating license system which allows multiple users to use it from different machines.
+For example, any number of users can have our product installed, but only one can use it at a time if there is only one license available.
+You can place the license server on any machine you like—workstation, server, laptop or anything else.
 The server will spread licenses around depending on the number of licenses available.

 Yes.
-V-Ray communicates with the license server just like a normal browser does using the HTTP protocol.
-A computer with the license server (and dongle plugged in) can be placed in one part of the world, and your V-Ray can connect to the license server from another part of the world, passing through the firewalls and proxies.
+V-Ray and Phoenix FD communicate with the license server just like any normal browser using the HTTP protocol.
+A computer with the license server (and dongle plugged in) can be placed in one part of the world, and your V-Ray or Phoenix FD can connect to the license server from another part of the world, passing through the firewalls and proxies.

-While V-Ray licenses can be used over internet, securing the connection is in your hands.
-The V-Ray license server itself doesn't offer any security mechanisms such as user authorization, IP restrictions, etc. The protocol that is HTTP on TCP/IP port 30304.
-Keep in mind that if the internet connection to the license server is slow, there can be some delays whiles working with V-Ray on remote locations.
+While the licenses can be used over internet, securing the connection is in your hands.
+The license server itself doesn't provide any security measures such as user authorization, IP restrictions, etc. The protocol is HTTP on TCP/IP port 30304.
+Keep in mind that if the internet connection to the license server is slow, there can be some delays while working with V-Ray or Phoenix FD from remote locations.

-The reason that you see this error and the product names like "Product 0x***" is that you are using on old version of the V-Ray license server.
-Please make sure that you have started the license server that is part of your V-Ray installation package, or you can download it from the License Server page on the Chaos Group website (login required).
+The reason that you see this error and product names such as "Product 0x***" is that you are using on old version of the license server.
+Please make sure that you have started the license server that is part of your V-Ray or Phoenix FD installation package, or you can download it from the License Server page on the Chaos Group website (login required).

-Please make sure that you have started the license server that is part of your V-Ray installation package, or you can download it from the License Server page on the Chaos Group website (login required).
+Please make sure that you have started the license server that is part of your V-Ray or Phoenix FD installation package, or you can download it from the License Server page on the Chaos Group website (login required).

 When you register at the Chaos Group website, you are given access to demo software only.
 After purchase, you are provided with a login where you can get access to commercial builds.
 If you have purchased V-Ray but are unable to access the commercial version of the software, please contact our Support Team.